MarkusPiotrowski/wifisocket/Tutorial.md

     ...
     >>>

-## A small GUI program to switch your sockets manually
+## A small 'Switch' Program with Graphical User Interface
 In this last chapter, we write a small program with a graphical user interface (GUI) to switch your sockets.
 We use the Tk library which is included in Python: